Existence and Uniqueness Theorem of Continuous and Monotone Bayesian Nash Equilibrium and Stability Analysis: Stability of CBNE

-where $\dd_{TV}$ denotes the total variation distance and the second inequality is based on the conclusion in Gibbs and Su~\cite[Theorem 4]{gibbs2002choosing}, the last inequality is from Pinsker's inequality directly.
-By the definition KL-divergence
+where $\dd_{\mathrm{TV}}$ denotes the total variation distance, the second inequality is based on Lemma~\ref{metric} in the Appendix, and the last inequality is from Pinsker's inequality directly.
+By the definition of the KL-divergence and tower property,